(Names have been changed to protect the identity of those involved)

 With his counselor, who has extensive experience with adoption, Austin came up with an adoption plan for his daughter.
 He sent the plan to Marcia via her ecclesiastical leader.
 Austin was and continues to be very concerned about his child's well-being and future, and hoped that she could be placed in a loving and stable home with both a father and a mother.
 However, Marcia adamantly rejected this plan and accused him of wanting to abandon of his daughter.
 She sent many emails to Austin via his family which were full of threats, accusations, and ultimatums.
 We set up a separate email for all communication with Marcia.
 Our entire family was experiencing PTSD each time any of us received one of Marcia's emails.
 We felt that it was necessary to establish firm boundaries.
 These boundaries have been crucial for each of us to heal from the extensive trauma we had experienced for the past several months.

-Going forward, Austin plans on helping to support his daughter financially.
-He also hopes to establish a closer relationship with his daughter once she is able to communicate with him independently of Marcia.
+Going forward, Austin continues to have limited contact with Marcia.
+He supports his daughter through monthly payments, which he and Marcia have agreed upon.
+He hopes to establish a closer relationship with his daughter once she is able to communicate with him independently of Marcia.
 He continues to write letters to his daughter, in which he expresses his love and concern for her.
 At this point, he knows that he cannot participate with Marcia in raising his daughter, as he does not feel safe having any direct contact with Marcia.
 As grandparents, we also hope to have a relationship with our granddaughter someday.
 We continue to send letters and gifts.
-Although this has been an extremely difficult and heart-wrenching experience, we wish Marcia the best and hope that she receives the help she needs to be able to provide a loving and safe home for our granddaughter.
+Although this has been an extremely difficult and heart-wrenching experience for everyone involved, we wish Marcia the best and hope that she receives the help she needs to be able to provide a loving and safe home for our granddaughter.
+The most beautiful and hopeful part of this experience has been witnessing the miraculous healing that has taken place in Austin's life since his break-up.
+We have seen him return to his familiar, happy, funny, outgoing, compassionate self.
+We see him excited about his hobbies, his friends, his family, his job, his studies, and his future.
+This experience changed him.
+And, through the grace of God, he was able to come out of it a stronger and wiser young man.